crstn/Geospatial-Analysis-Notebooks/README.md

 1. Create a new environment from the file, either by running `conda env create -f geoanalysis.yml` on the command line, or by [importing it in Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-environments/#importing-an-environment).
 This is going to take a while, we are now downloading a bunch of modules and all of their dependencies.
 2. Activate the environment by typing `conda activate geoanalysis`, then `jupyter notebook`.
 Alternatively, in [Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-environments/#using-an-environment), click the arrow button next to geoanalysis, then choose Jupyter Notebook.

+## Going through the course

+Once you are set up, you can go through notebooks 1 through 6.
+Each notebook contains a couple of references to readings and external documentation and should take you approximately half a day if you do it properly (depending on your previous skills, of course).
+Some of the notebooks contain slightly more challenging excercises; the solutions for those are also included in the repository.